 This coincides with the final PDF if the transition to a later slow-roll stage is abrupt \cite{Cai:2018dkf,Passaglia:2018ixg,Pi:2022ysn,Pi:2024jwt}, and clearly reproduces the exponential tail PDF \cite{Biagetti:2021eep,Gow:2022jfb,Pi:2022ysn}.

 \textit{Conclusion.}--- We reformulated the $\delta N$ formalism by counting the number of $e$-folds forward in time.
-Using the fact that on superhorizon scales the field and velocity fluctuations are completely correlated, $\delta\pi=\delta\pi(\delta\phi)$, we presented a very simple and useful scheme to compute the PDF of the curvature perturbation $\mathbb{P}_{\delta n}$ at the end of inflation .
-The new formalism opens up a new possibility to study the effects of different features on the inflationary potential in the PDF of $\mathcal{R}(\bar{n}_\mathrm{f})$, whose detailed shape is crucially important for the PBH formation.
+Using the fact that on superhorizon scales the field and velocity fluctuations are completely correlated, $\delta\pi=\delta\pi(\delta\phi)$, we presented a simple and useful scheme to compute the PDF of the curvature perturbation $\mathbb{P}_{\delta n}$ at the end of inflation, which is crucial in calculating the PBH abundance.